malemay/gwask/README.md

 [GAPIT3](https://github.com/jiabowang/GAPIT) also needs to be installed.

+WARNING: The GAPIT3 package has recently changed its name to GAPIT, breaking compatibility with gwask.
+We have not tested the newly named package yet.
+Most users of the package will not need GAPIT functionality; in this case, simply remove the corresponding line from the DESCRIPTION file before installing.
+If you do need GAPIT compatibility, the recommended route at the moment is to install a version of GAPIT where it was still called GAPIT3.

 Other required packages should be pulled in automatically from CRAN.

 ## Installing the package